At Husk Interior Design, we collaborate to enrich your space and enhance well-being while remaining respectful of, and inspired by, nature.

 Child Care Centre Design

-Child care spaces are best when efficient in function, yet home-like in feel.
+Child care spaces are best when home-like yet efficient in function.

-Years at BC Children's Hospital & BC Women's Hospital + Health Centre fostered an awareness of the importance of supportive & healthy spaces for children and those who care for them.
+Working at BC Children's Hospital & BC Women's Hospital + Health Centre fostered an awareness of the importance of supportive & healthy spaces for children and those who care for them.
 Sharon developed an interest in child care centre design while searching for part-time child care for twins and consequently selected an intergenerational shared site facility as the typology for her university capstone project.
-Sharon continues to be passionate about child care, staying current with regulations and guidelines, referencing Susan Old's seminal Child Care Design Guide and advocating for healthy spaces for our youngest population.
+Continuing to be passionate about quality child care design, Sharon stays current with regulations and guidelines, referencing Susan Old's seminal Child Care Design Guide and advocating for healthy spaces for our youngest population.

 WELL Administration